-After a Black man was killed by police in North Carolina, a community calls for authorities to release the body-cam footage
+After police kill a Black man in North Carolina, a community calls for authorities to release the body-cam footage

 “I knew he was gone,” Williams said.

-When authorities removed Brown’s vehicle, the car had multiple bullet holes and a broken rear windshield, AP reported.
+When authorities removed Brown’s vehicle, the car was riddled with multiple bullet holes and had a broken rear windshield, AP reported.

 Jean Ferebee, a neighbor who identified herself as a longtime friend of Brown’s, said to WITN that her son woke up Wednesday morning “with fear in his face” because of the shooting.